Scalable couplings for the random walk Metropolis algorithm: Introduction

-The excellent behaviour of the GCRN couplings contrasts with that of status-quo couplings.
-Arguably the most promising candidate to date, the reflection-maximal coupling \citep[see][Section 4.1]{jacob2020unbiased}, has been seen to scale well with the dimension when the target is spherical or can be preconditioned to be so \citep{jacob2020unbiased,oleary2021maximal,oleary2021couplings}.
-However, when the target is both high-dimensional and elliptical, the reflection-maximal coupling has been seen to perform poorly, as it does not contract the chains sufficiently unless the step size of the coupled RWM algorithms is chosen to be significantly smaller than optimal \citep{papp2022paper}.
-The present work also offers an explanation of the failings of the reflection coupling for elliptical targets, which was the original motivation for our analysis.
+Our proposed couplings are designed to overcome the shortcomings of those currently available.
+The reflection-maximal coupling \citep[Section 4.1]{jacob2020unbiased}, arguably the most promising candidate to date, has been seen to scale well with the dimension when the target is spherically symmetric \citep{jacob2020unbiased,oleary2021couplings}.
+However, for high-dimensional targets which do not possess spherical symmetry this coupling has been seen to perform poorly \citep{papp2022paper}; it does not contract the chains sufficiently unless the step size of the coupled RWM algorithms is chosen to be significantly smaller than is optimal for mixing.
+The present work validates the favourable behaviour of the reflection coupling in the spherical case, offers an explanation for the issue when spherical symmetry is lacking, and proposes an alternative reflective coupling (Section~\ref{sec:correctedrefl}) which alleviates the problem.

-Our analysis reconciles coupled MCMC sampling with the MCMC dimensional scaling literature (see e.g. \citealp{roberts1997weak,roberts1998optimal,roberts2001optimal,sherlock2009optimal,beskos2013optimal,sherlock2013optimal} for the stationarity phase, and \citealp{christensen2005scaling} for the transient phase).
+Our analysis bridges the gap between the coupled sampling and the optimal dimensional scaling literatures in MCMC (see the review \citealp{roberts2001optimal} for optimal scaling in the stationarity phase, and \citealp{christensen2005scaling} for the transient phase).
 The ODE limit in \citet[Theorem 1]{christensen2005scaling} for high-dimensional spherical Gaussian targets, originally developed to explain the transient phase of the RWM algorithm, underpins our approach.
-We extend this limit to coupled pairs of RWM chains in the spherical Gaussian case, and further extend the salient points of this analysis to the elliptical Gaussian case.
-In addition to revealing that the GCRN coupling is asymptotically optimal in terms of contraction, another takeaway from our analysis is that gradient information is \emph{necessary} for a coupling of the RWM to perform well for high-dimensional elliptical targets.
-However, once gradient information is incorporated into the coupling, our analysis and supporting numerical experiments on both Gaussian and non-Gaussian targets demonstrate that the convergence of the RWM algorithm can be accurately and robustly estimated even in high dimension.
+We extend this scaling limit to coupled pairs of RWM chains in the spherical Gaussian case (Section~\ref{sec:stdgauss}) and further extend the salient points of this analysis to the elliptical Gaussian case (Section~\ref{sec:elliptgauss}).
+Related to these scaling limits, we introduce a notion of asymptotic optimality; this extends beyond the Gaussian case (Section~\ref{sec:prod-target}) and may guide the design of effective couplings for other MCMC algorithms.